Shared Lives in Learning Disability Services: A Complete Guide

 🎯 Strengthening Your Shared Lives Tender

-If you’re bidding in learning disability tenders, Shared Lives is often a specialist lot or included as part of wider community support contracts.
+If you’re bidding for learning disability tenders, Shared Lives is often a specialist lot or included as part of wider community support contracts.
 To maximise your score:

-• Provide case studies of successful matches and outcomes.
+• Provide case studies of successful matches and outcomes (baseline → change → impact).

-• Explain your carer recruitment strategy with timelines and community links.
+• Explain your carer recruitment strategy with timelines, target groups and community links.

-• Show your safeguarding and supervision framework in detail.
+• Show your safeguarding and supervision framework in detail (routes, visit cadence, escalation).

 • Highlight your CQC compliance and how you maintain governance when carers aren’t employees.